saraanbih/Bank-Project-CPP-Console/README.md

 ---

 ## **Libraries Used**

+### **String Library**
+- The **String Library** contains several functions for string manipulation, including string validation, formatting, and other common string operations.
+- It is used extensively throughout the project to handle user inputs and output formatting.

 ### **Util Library**
 - The **Util Library** provides various utility functions to streamline the operations of the banking system, such as formatting, logging, and other helper functions needed across the project.